- Behavioral Health

 - Engaging in loud conversation or rowdy behavior.

-- Creating excessive noise or using an audible Walkman, MP3 player, or other sound generating device.
+- Creating excessive noise or using a sound generating device.

 - Loitering (assembling without a legitimate purpose).

-- Any other behavior deemed by the Library staff or police officers to be inappropriate.
+- Exhibiting any other behavior deemed inappropriate by the Library staff or police officers.

-- Entering or remaining in the Library before or after posted hours of operation.
+- Entering or remaining in the Library without an authorized badge or permission from Library Administration.

 - Entering staff areas unless invited or accompanied by a staff member.